tlienart/PkgPage.jl/page/index.md

 **Avoiding clashes with Documenter.jl**: if you already use [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl) you might want your page to be deployed in a specific folder of `gh-pages`.

-\alert{Note that this is typically not necessary as the names created by PackagePage and by Documenter don't clash, but you might still prefer to not mix the two (in which case, read on).}
+\alert{Note that this is typically not necessary as the names created by PkgPage and by Documenter don't clash, but you might still prefer to not mix the two (in which case, read on).}

  you can do so in two steps:

-1. change the `run` part of `DeployPage.yml` by specifying the `output` keyword argument  in `PackagePage.optimize` for instance: `PackagePage.optimize(input="page", output="page")`,
+1. change the `run` part of `DeployPage.yml` by specifying the `output` keyword argument  in `PkgPage.optimize` for instance: `PkgPage.optimize(input="page", output="page")`,
 1. change the `prepath` in `config.md` to reflect that the base URL will contain that additional folder, for instance `@def prepath = "YourPackage.jl/page"`.

 **Use your own URL**: you can usually get your host service like netlify to deploy a specific branch, do make sure to set `@def prepath = ""` in your `config.md` though.